Probing Spin-2 Ultralight Dark Matter with Space-based Gravitational Wave Detectors in the mHz Regime: Response function for spin-2 ULDM

-The spin-2 ULDM couples to matter universally with a factor $\frac{\alpha}{M_{\rm Pl}}$, such that we can evaluate its effect by changing the frame to $\tg_{\mu\nu}={\calG}_{\mu\nu}-\frac{\alpha}{M_{\rm Pl}}M_{\mu\nu}$.
 Since $m\gg H$, we can ignore the Hubble constant and work with $\tg_{ij}=\delta_{ij}-\frac{\alpha}{M_{\rm Pl}}M_{ij}$.
 Note that this form of the metric fluctuations resembles the synchronous gauge in the treatment for GWs, in which $h_{00}=h_{0i}=0$.
 Therefore, when we evaluate the effect of spin-2 ULDM on GWIs, we can focus on the Shapiro effect on photons~\cite{Lee:2024oxo}, which causes a frequency shift of the photon.
-In this section, we calculate the response of spin-2 ULDM with space-based GWIs following a treatment similar to that of GWs.
+In this section, we calculate the response of spin-2 ULDM with space-based GWIs following a treatment similar to that of GWs ~\cite{Cornish:2001bb,Robson:2018ifk}.